anair-it/openshift-plus/nifi/README.md

   c.
 Review mounts and PVCs
   d.
 Review and update zookeeper cluster nodes
   e.
 Update Cluster name
   f.
-Set anti-affinity rules as required to make sure the Nifi nodes are running in different K8s worker nodes
+Review anti-affinity rule to make sure the Nifi nodes are running in different K8s worker nodes
-1. Deploy statefulset
+2. Deploy statefulset
-1. Verify logs and pod health
+3. Verify logs and pod health

 ## Custom logging
 Logs will be streamed to STDOUT in json format that is easily consumable by logstash\fluentd.
 Log will have a new element called "logtype" which can be filtered in Kibana.